Saturday, October 11, 2025

 s/n 0533857

 And last but not least, my Pikaichi, the point-and-shoot Nikon L35 AF.
 I am tired of family and friends putting up with my intrusive SLR of the day.
 Too obtrusive, not subtle for an outing where even a picture with a telephone camera is intrusive.
 Much too big for the table at the restaurant, waiters can’t focus a manual focus 35mm SLR and I’m definitely not going to hand them my F6.
-All are far too bulky for out and about trying to blend in with non photographers.
+All are far too bulky for out and about trying to blend in with non-photographers.
 The little Pikaichi has a petite strap for around the neck, it will fit in a coat pocket or in the small Lowepro bag dedicated to it.
 This is a point and shoot camera that can be taught how to use on the spot, no big deal.
 It’s sort of old and cool.
-Go pikaichi!
+Go Pikaichi!

 ——————————